 Do keep your recovering dog on a fixed-length lead whenever outdoors.

-You’ll need to encourage your dog to walk slowly so as to give them a chance to place each foot properly.
+You’ll need to encourage your dog to walk slowly so as to give him a chance to place each foot properly.
 It’s also a good idea to time your dog’s walks.
 Your vet may have advised you regarding how long the walks should be.
 Don’t exceed this.
 For more advice on walking your recovering dog, click here.

 Above: It’s important to keep your dog safe and slow on the lead.

 You must also keep your crate-rested dog safe indoors.
 Take care that your dog does not run past you as you open the crate door.
 It’s a good idea to leave a well-fitting harness on your dog when they are in the crate.
 As you open the crate door, you can put your hand on the top strap of the harness.
 This will stop your dog from slipping out past you.
 This then gives you time to attach a dog lead or to lift and carry your dog.

 Put a large piece of non-slip matting outside your dog’s crate door if your floor is at all slick.
 A rubber-backed rug would be perfect.
 It is not a good idea for your recovering dog to step out of the crate onto smooth tiles or laminate flooring.